huzheng001/stardict-3/stardict/doc/README_windows.txt

 You need to install developer packages into "msvc_2008\gtk" directory.
 Download All-in-one bundle gtk+-bundle_2.22.*_win32.zip at http://www.gtk.org/download-windows.html.

+Note. bundle gtk+-bundle_2.22.1-20101227_win32.zip
+You may notice the following warning when building StarDict:
+<<<
+zdll.lib(d000034.o) : warning LNK4078: multiple '.text' sections found with different attributes (E0300020)
+>>>
+The zdll library that comes with this bundle should be replaced.
+Try this  http://ftp.gnome.org/pub/gnome/binaries/win32/dependencies/zlib-dev_1.2.5-1_win32.zip.
+Unpack it into "msvc_2008\gtk" directory overwritting all files.

 Download libiconv-1.9-w32.2.bin.woe32.zip at http://sourceforge.net/projects/gettext/files/.
 Extract them into "msvc_2008\gtk\".